dibalokechanda/dibalokechanda.github.io/_posts/2024-03-06-Introduction-to-GLMs-and-GAMs.md

 toc: true
 ---

-In this article, I am going to give a beginner-friendly introduction to generalized linear models (GLMs) and generalized additive models (GAMs).
+In this article, I am going to give a beginner-friendly introduction to generalized linear models (GLMs).
+As a prerequisite you should have a pretty clear idea about about OLS and the assumptions of OLS.
+Also, you need to be somewhat familiar to expoential family.

 # Generalized Linear Models (GLM)